-In my option, as an expert latke eater, a good latke should be aggressively crispy the kind you can hear when you bite into them.
-These latkes fry up extra crispy with deeply golden edges and a tender center.
+In my opinion, as an expert latke eater, a good latke should be aggressively crispy, the kind you can hear when you bite into it.
+These extra crispy potato latkes fry up with deeply golden crisp edges and a tender, savory center.

 Extra Crispy Potato Latkes